LLNL/scr/README.md

 jobs run more efficiently, recompute less work upon a failure, and reduce load on critical shared resources such as the parallel file system.

-Detailed usage is provided at [SCR.ReadTheDocs.io](http://scr.readthedocs.io/en/latest/).
+Detailed usage is provided at [SCR.ReadTheDocs.io](https://scr.readthedocs.io/en/latest/).

+For new users, the [Quick Start guide](https://scr.readthedocs.io/en/latest/users/quick.html) shows one how to build and run an example using SCR.

 [![User Docs Status](https://readthedocs.org/projects/scr/badge/?version=latest)](https://scr.readthedocs.io/en/latest/?badge=latest)